alexandershov/goslow/README.md

 99.104 total
 ```

 Need to simulate a 500 seconds delay?
-We should use *500.goslow.link*, right?
+Use *500.goslow.link*, right?

 No. Domains *100.goslow.link*, *101.goslow.link*, ..., *599.goslow.link* respond with
 HTTP status code 100, 101, ..., 599 without any delay: